pbreach/venpy/README.md

-This package provides a Python wrapper to the [Vensim system dynamics simulation software](http://vensim.com) through the Vensim DLL.
+This package provides a pure Python wrapper to the [Vensim system dynamics simulation software](http://vensim.com) through the Vensim DLL.
 The Vensim DLL comes provides the ability to develop interfaces for pre-existing models by allowing access to some of the tools and functions used in the software itself.

 ##Goals